lcamichigan/donation-thank-you-note/README.md

 ```

 to combine thank you notes into a PDF file named Notes.pdf.
 (If you see an error
-that “`gswin64c` is not recognized as an internal or external command, operable
-program or batch file”, then you need to replace `gswin64c` with its absolute
+that `gswin64c` can’t be found, then you need to replace `gswin64c` with its
-path.
+absolute path.
 This will usually be something like
 `"C:\Program Files\gs\gs#.##\bin\gswin64c"`, where `#.##` is Ghostscript’s
 version.)